Tangent $\infty$-categories and Goodwillie calculus: Tangent Structures on -Categories

-In Section~\ref{sec:tangent-infty-category} we make the generalization to $\infty$-categories, giving our definition of tangent $\infty$-category along with some simple examples.
-We start to develop the theory of tangent $\infty$-categories in Section~\ref{sec:tangent-functor} with a definition of tangent functor, the appropriate notion of morphism between tangent $\infty$-categories.
-In Section~\ref{sec:differential} we consider the notion of `differential object' in a tangent structure, also due to Cockett and Cruttwell, and extend that notion to tangent $\infty$-categories.
+In Chapter~\ref{sec:weil} we turn to $\infty$-categories.
+Our first goal is to define an $\infty$-categorical version of the monoidal category of Weil-algebras, which we then use to give a definition of tangent $\infty$-category in Chapter~\ref{sec:tangent-infty-category}.
+We start to develop the theory of tangent $\infty$-categories in Chapter~\ref{sec:tangent-functor} with a definition of tangent functor, the appropriate notion of morphism between tangent $\infty$-categories.
+In Chapter~\ref{sec:differential} we consider `differential objects' in a tangent $\infty$-category.

-In the last topic in this part, Section~\ref{sec:infty2}, we extend the definition of tangent structure to $(\infty,2)$-categories and other kinds of objects.
+In the last topic in this part, Chapter~\ref{sec:infty2}, we extend the definition of tangent structure to $(\infty,2)$-categories and other kinds of objects.